contentful/apps/examples/references-count/README.md

 To test it, you can create an app definition in your Contentful organization settings pointing to `http://localhost:3000` and chosing the `Entry list` location from the proposed locations list.

 [Read the docs](https://www.contentful.com/developers/docs/extensibility/app-framework/) for more information.

+## Keep in mind:

+- If you have a different default locale from the `en-US`, consider changing the `DEFAULT_ENTRY_FIELD_LOCALE` const in the [src/location/EntryList.ts](https://github.com/contentful/apps/blob/b9bc0476314d05ffc222122f3425d6f1b419e0de/examples/references-count/src/locations/EntryList.ts#L8)